 Research is a central part of graduate education.
 As part of its commitment to graduate level research, the Graduate School supports a variety of initiatives that fund research and support its presentation.
 Please note that research funding and travel awards detailed here are only available to students whose programs are housed on the lakeside campuses.
-Students enrolled in graduate programs at the Health Sciences campus should consult with the Graduate School at the Health Sciences Division or the Marcella Niehoff School of Nursing for research-related funding programs.
+Students enrolled in graduate programs at the Health Sciences campus should consult with the Graduate School at the Health Sciences Campus or the Marcella Niehoff School of Nursing for research-related funding programs.

 Students should update GSPS with all external awards, conference presentations, and honors received.

 This competition began at the University of Queensland in Australia in 2008 as a way to "cultivate students' academic, presentation, and research communication skills... (by) explaining their research in three minutes, in a language appropriate to a non-specialist audience."
 Universities across the world now participate in this unique event.
 Any graduate student conducting research for a thesis or dissertation can compete.
 The Graduate School hosts Loyola's competition and the winner is invited to compete in the annual regional Midwestern Association of Graduate Schools 3MT event later in the Spring.
 Global 3MT competition films can be seen here.

 Note: If vaccinated for COVID-19, domestic travel for conferences is allowed; international travel is allowed (within State Department guidance and at discretion of department leadership); exercise caution when traveling to areas with substantial or high COVID-19 virus transmission; compliance with City of Chicago emergency travel order required upon return.